sbreiler/BootstrapMultipleModals/README.md

 # bootstrap-multi-modals
 Add the possibility to open more than one modal in bootstrap, fixes *all* glitchy problems when doing so.

 Tested on Bootstrap Version 3.0.3, all recent versions should work too.
+Needs jQuery to work.

 **Features:**
  - small